I know, the title is pretty controversial for a travel blog, but hear me out.

 Sometimes, you have to turn down travel.
 Money, time, energy, health and simply not wanting to go are all reasons I’ve said no to travel opportunities before.

-It’s easier to say no there’s a physical issue.
+It’s easier to say no when there’s a physical issue.
 If you broke your pelvis, you wouldn’t feel guilty about skipping a bike tour of France.
 If you have $3.75 in the bank, you wouldn’t book that flight to Norway.
 If you used up all of your holiday leave, you can’t spend three weeks in Thailand.

 It’s harder when the issue is internal.